-As you can see from the risk profile chart in figure 1, the ideal scenario is for the stock to trade close to sideways.
+The ideal scenario is for the stock to trade close to sideways.
 By moving a little bit up or down, the trade could achieve additional return found in the two max gain peaks.

 Changes in implied volatility can greatly increase the potential profits or losses of a double calendar.
 In fact, it can change the entire risk profile.
 That means your weekly options can quickly capitalize on rising implied volatility.
 Higher implied volatility will increase the trade’s current value and maximum potential gain, and expand the gap between the two breakeven levels.

 Of course, falling implied volatility will have the opposite effect, so always weigh those risks.

 However, keep in mind that the trade’s maximum loss is the opening debit (and the potential cost of assignment and transaction costs).
 This doesn’t change no matter what happens to implied volatility.